yurisugano/Bystander-Effect-in-Rats-BehavioralAnalysis/README.md

 ### Overview

-#### What's This All About? 🤔

-Do rats change their behavior based on the actions of their rat buddies?
-That's exactly what we've delved into!
+Are rats influenced by the actions of other rats?
+That's what we tried to uncover in this project!
 This project explores the Bystander Effect, but with a rodent twist.

-#### Problem Statement 🎯
+#### Problem Statement 🤔

 You've likely heard of the [Bystander Effect](https://en.wikipedia.org/wiki/Bystander_effect) in humans, but what happens when we bring rats into the picture?
 Traditional statistical methods struggle to capture the nuances when multiple "test subjects" (in this case, rats) are in the mix.
 This project pioneers a solution to that challenge, dissecting the behavioral intricacies of rats influenced by their peers.